Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v1.0: added Linux/OSX support, thanks to DeathCamel58 (link to his page in the title)
     - v1.1:  NOT UPLOADED YET !!!
             - updated CreamAPI from 4.5.0.0 to 5.1.0.0
+            - the tool detects if you have the old CreamAPI version and prompts you to update
             - added tips to the tool if you get errors as well as small additions to other messages
-            - the tool detects if you have the old CreamAPI version and prompts you to update
             - added tips to creamapi.ini to make it easier for you if you want to make changes yourself
-            - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check for old version)
+            - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check + can be useful)
             - removed linux/osx version because it was a mess

     ————————————————————————————————————————